Aldo (brand): History

-ALDO shoes were founded in Canada in 1972 as a footwear concession within Le Chateau.
+Aldo shoes were founded in Canada in 1972 as a footwear concession within Le Château.
 The original group included stores in Montreal, Ottawa, Quebec City, and Winnipeg.
 Aldo Bensadoun known today as a global shoe giant built his empire starting in Montreal.
 After four generations, the Bensadoun family continues into the shoe industry.
 "Mr. Bensadoun never intended to follow in the footsteps of his father, a shoe retailer in Morocco and France, or his grandfather, a cobbler in Algeria" (Strauss, 2010).
 Aldo Bensadoun learned Italian to better communicate with his suppliers in Italy, and eventually he cut out the middleman who serviced him between Canada and European manufacturers (Strauss, 2010).
-The first freestanding ALDO store was opened in Montreal, in 1978.
-The brand expanded in the 1980s and 1990s, with stores operating under the name ALDO across Canada.
+The first freestanding Aldo store was opened in Montreal, in 1978.
+The brand expanded in the 1980s and 1990s, with stores operating under the name Aldo across Canada.
 The first store outside of North America opened in Israel in 1995.
 The brand expanded in the 2000s into Saudi Arabia in 2001, England in 2002, and Singapore in 2003.
-Since then, the ALDO Group, with the ALDO and Call It Spring/Spring banners, has further expanded on the international market.
+Since then, the Aldo Group, with the Aldo and Spring banners, has further expanded on the international market.

 In 1991, the company launched the "Transit" banner in Canada, which later became "Spring" upon launching in the US.
 Five years later, they started the "Feetfirst" banner, which caters to an older clientele.
 Additionally the company operates "Globo Shoes" geared towards the family market.
 In 2010, the company once again began to evolve when it introduced, in Canada, a new store concept called "Lōcale", which will replace the current "Feetfirst" stores.
 "Lōcale" is a footwear and accessories boutique-style concept store aimed at young professionals; it offers a number of brand names.
 The company has also revived the Pegabo brand, which used to be its own chain of stores and is selling the brand in Feetfirst and Lōcale stores.
 In spring 2011, the Pegabo brand also launched at Hudson's Bay stores in Canada.